 This post updated:

-I love container gardening, but the prices for big planters can be painful!
-This spring I decided to repurpose some basic 5 gallon buckets I had lying around into these cheap, charming planters.
+I love container gardening, but the prices for big planters can be painful- especially when you plant as much each spring as I do!
+Last spring I decided to repurpose some basic 5-gallon buckets I had lying around into these cheap, charming planters.

 - a bucket

 - burlap fabric